Poverty & Safety Net

 Download this as a PDF

 On July 1, 2025, the United States Senate passed their version of House Resolution (H.R.)
 1, known as the “One Big Beautiful Bill Act,” which originally passed the U.S. House of Representatives on May 22, 2025.
-Like the House version, the Senate bill extends many of the provisions from the 2017 Tax Cuts and Jobs Act and drastically reduces the federal government’s spending on assistance programs.
+Like the House version, the Senate bill, later accepted by the House, extends many of the provisions from the 2017 Tax Cuts and Jobs Act and drastically reduces the federal government’s spending on assistance programs.
 Unfortunately, the most harmful provisions related to the Supplemental Nutrition Assistance Program (SNAP) remained in the bill through the Senate process.

 The Senate’s bill fundamentally changes how SNAP is funded, ending a 50-year federal commitment to providing SNAP benefits to all eligible households nationwide.